cljdoc/cljdoc/doc/adr/0013-move-to-sqlite-for-storage.md

 **Move data out of Grimoire into SQLite.**

 SQLite provides low operational complexity while still providing many of the benefits a proper SQL database would provide.
+These benefits include:

+- a more flexible schema
+- generic query language allowing the domain model to evolve regardless of Grimoire's future development
+- potentially better performance

 In initial testing SQLite performed typical operations up to 15x faster than the filesystem-backed Grimoire store and performance did not degrade with more data being inserted.

 Using SQLite will also allow a transition to Postgres (or similar) with relative ease if/when that becomes necessary.